ardalis/ardalis-com-gatsby/src/pages/blog/avoid-collections-as-properties.md

 ## Wrapping Collections

 The built-in .NET class, `ReadOnlyCollection<T>` is the standard way to wrap a collection and make available only a read-only version of the collection's contents.
 The collection lives in the `System.Collections.ObjectModel` namespace.
-Once we update our `Order` class to expose this collection as the type of its `OrderHistory` property, the above problem should be fixed.
+Once we update our `Customer` class to expose this collection as the type of its `OrderHistory` property, the above problem should be fixed.

 ## Summary